Why choose an Aluminum Hull Sailboat for Bluewater Cruising?

 Enhanced Safety when Facing the Unexpected

-An aluminium hull sailboat therefore offers greater safety and more peace of mind when faced with the unexpected at sea.
-The recent example of orca interactions in the North Atlantic is particularly telling: the repeated impacts on the rudder can place heavy loads on the hull.
-Composite structures may absorb these shocks poorly and can fracture or delaminate, leading to water ingress.
-On an Allures yacht, the rudder stock tube, through which the rudder shaft passes, is welded to the aluminium hull.
-This virtually eliminates the risk of hull damage in this area during orca interactions.
+A sailboat with an aluminum hull therefore offers greater safety and peace of mind when faced with the possibility of unforeseen events at sea.
+The recent example of interactions with killer whales in the North Atlantic is very telling: the repeated movements on the rudder that they generate put sudden stress on the hull.
+Composite materials absorb these shocks poorly and unfortunately break or delaminate, causing leaks.
+On Allures ocean-going sailboats, the rudder stock tube through which the rudder stock passes through the hull is welded to the aluminum hull.
+The risk of damage to the hull in this area due to orcas is virtually zero.

 Aluminium Thickness in Yacht Building

-At Allures Yachting, the structural elements of our aluminium monohulls, including frames, stringers, bottom structures, and reinforcements, are built using 6005, 6060, and 6082 alloys.
-These are chosen for their rigidity, particularly when used for extruded profiles or machined parts within the yacht structure.
+At the French shipyard Allures Yachting, the structural elements of our monohulls (frames, stringers, bottom, reinforcements) are made from 6005, 6060, and 6082 alloys, which are very rigid, particularly in profiles.
+These alloys are therefore used for extruded profiles and machined parts in the structure of sailboats.

-For the hull plating, the outer skin of the hull, we use 5000 series alloys.
-They offer high ductility, which is necessary for shaping a round bilge hull, while also providing very high mechanical strength, even after welding.
+For the plating, the outer skin of the hull, the shipyard uses 5000 series alloys, which are highly ductile, as required for forming a hull without a sheer, while also offering very high mechanical strength, even when welded.

 Understanding the Mechanical Strength of Aluminium